Super Dragon Ball Z: Game modes (home version)

 The player may set up "custom" characters to battle with.
-These characters will gain experience from fighting, which allows them to learn new special attacks, raise statistics, etc. There are 30 available slots for custom characters.
-Custom characters may be used in Original, Z Survivor, Training, Summon Shenron, and Versus modes.
-Characters can be equipped with certain badges and certain items that make them unique from other customizations.
+These characters gain experience from fighting, allowing them to learn new special attacks and raise their statistics.
+There are 30 available slots for custom characters, and they may be used in Original, Z Survivor, Training, Summon Shenron, and Versus modes.
+Characters can be equipped with badges and items that make them unique from other customizations.

 Development

 The game's theme throughout its presentation is that of the manga.
 Color schemes, art styles, and even loading screens are all nods to the original Japanese Weekly Jump serialization and collected tankobōn run of the series.
 For example, the orange on Goku's gi is not in the saturated shade of vermilion depicted in the TV series; images on the main menu are significant colored images from the manga; loading screens mirror the original Japanese tankobōn cover art; sound effects are written out during battle when an excessively-hard hit connects; etc.